National School Lunch Act

-Since the new formula for apportionment of funds among the States meant a sharper reduction in allotment in some States, Congress provided for a gradual transition in the application of the new formula over a period of three ears.
-This gave States and local school districts affected an opportunity for making adjustments to compensate for the loss of Federal funds, if that were the case.
+Since the new formula for apportionment of funds among the states meant a sharper reduction in allotment in some states, Congress provided for a gradual transition in the application of the new formula over a period of three years.
+This gave states and local school districts affected an opportunity for making adjustments to compensate for the loss of Federal funds, if that were the case.

 Despite the enabling legislation to appropriate special funds for providing lunches to needy children, no funds were actually appropriated for such purpose by the Congress until fiscal year 1966.